 While pride in slavery might sound contradictory (and it sometimes can be), taking pride in a job well done is an excellent motivator for making sure that job is well organized, and of course, continually well done.
 Pride in the process itself can be even better.

-Basically: the importance of organizational system you believe in cannot be overstated in many situations.
+Basically: the importance of an organizational system you believe in cannot be overstated in many situations.

 Okay, so if you’re onboard with the theory, what are some practicalities?